-During the year, the Bank recognised additional impairment of HRK 4,061 thousands (2020: 5,560 thousands) for repossessed collateral.
+During 2022 year, the Bank sold all foreclosed assets classified in AFS portfolio and did not recognized additional impairment while in 2021 year, the Bank recognised additional impairment of HRK 4,061 thousands for repossessed collateral.
 Effects are recognised in other provisions in Note 28.